cuga-rajal/opensim_apple_arm64/README.md

 August 2024 - Dotnet 8 security releases advised.
 Opensimulator still compatible with macOS 10.15 and later.

 September 2024 - Opensimulator has been tested and is compatible with macOS 15.0 Sequoia released last week..

+October 2024 - macOS binaries provided here were re-code-signed with Apple to resolve a non-loading problem on some systems

 -------------
 **Installing OpenSimulator on an macOS system - Summary**